luisvid/PolygonCutProject/README.md

 # PolygonCutProject

 PolygonCutProject demonstrates an algorithm that splits an arbitrary polygon by a line in the plane.
 The solution is based on the approach described in the article “[Splitting an Arbitrary Polygon by a Line](https://geidav.wordpress.com/2015/03/21/splitting-an-arbitrary-polygon-by-a-line/)”.
-The images used in the Main class examples are taken from that article.

 ## Overview